 - You should choose what the consequences will be beforehand, and make them clear to your loved one.
 You may tell them you will no longer loan them money, allow them to live with you, allow them to see your children, etc. This may seem harsh, but it is necessary in order to help your loved one understand how serious the situation is.

-- Afterwards, you must absolutely stick to these consequences.
+- After the intervention, you must absolutely stick to these consequences.
 For example, if your loved one asks you for money but still refuses to seek help, don’t give in.

 How Can I Make Sure My Intervention Is Successful?